Free consultation

 A purchase agreement is full of provisions that have real financial and legal consequences.
 Here is what a closing attorney examines during a contract review.

 Contingencies.
-These are your exit doors.
+These are your ways out of the deal.
 A financing contingency protects you if your mortgage falls through.
-An inspection contingency gives you the right to renegotiate or walk away based on what the home inspection reveals.
-An appraisal contingency protects you if the property appraises below the purchase price.
+An inspection contingency gives you the right to terminate if the inspection turns up defects that meet the threshold written into the contract; repairs and credits are outcomes you may be able to negotiate from there, not rights the form hands you.
+Appraisal risk is often addressed inside the mortgage contingency rather than as a separate clause.
 If any of these are missing or poorly written, you could be stuck in a deal that no longer works for you.

 Deadlines.
 Every contract includes dates for the inspection period, mortgage commitment, and closing.
-Missing a deadline can cost you your deposit or give the seller grounds to cancel the deal.
+Missing a deadline can cost you the protection that clause was there to give you, and what follows depends on which deadline it was and what the contract says.
 Your attorney confirms these timelines are realistic and flags anything too tight.

 Deposit terms.
 Your earnest money deposit shows the seller you are serious.
 The contract specifies how much it is, who holds it, and under what conditions you get it back.
 A Connecticut real estate contract review makes sure these terms are clear and that your deposit is protected if the deal falls apart for a legitimate reason.

 Financing terms.
-If you're getting a mortgage, the contract should reflect the correct loan amount, interest rate range, and lender timeline.
+If you're getting a mortgage, the contract should reflect the correct loan amount and the dates your financing has to hit.
 Mismatches between your actual financing and what the contract states can create problems down the line.

 Property condition and repairs.
 The contract may include provisions about the condition the seller is expected to leave the property in, what repairs (if any) have been agreed to, and what happens if damage occurs between signing and closing.
 These clauses need to be specific enough to be enforceable.